When is group training the best option?

 Do you cancel classes in bad weather?

 Very rarely!
-Unless the roads are dire (e.g. heavy freezing rain), classes will run.
+Unless the roads are truly dire, classes will run.
 All students affected will be contacted if a class is cancelled.
 If you haven’t heard from the office, assume classes will run.
 Please be prepared to drive in our Canadian winters, especially if you choose to travel to the facility from out of town during winter months!

 Do you offer a guarantee?